giellalt/lang-sma/doc/sma.md

 The files represent two alternative interpretation of the same data (South Saami adjectives).
-This file is used for spellchecking, the alternative file ''adjectives-oahpa.lexc'' is used for dictionary and icall applications.
+This file is used for spellchecking, the alternative file *adjectives-oahpa.lexc* is used for dictionary and icall applications.
-This file is compiled by default, the other one is compiled by in langs/sma giving the command ''.configure --with-oahpa'' before compiling.
+This file is compiled by default, the other one is compiled by in langs/sma giving the command *.configure --with-oahpa* before compiling.